-12 Top-Rated Attractions & Things to Do in Astoria, OR
+15 Top-Rated Things to Do in Astoria, OR

 We may earn a commission from affiliate links ()

 Astoria, Oregon, is home to a long legacy of fur trading, fishing, and fictional sunken treasure á la The Goonies (the 1985 American comedy).
-Bordered by both the Columbia River and Pacific Ocean, Astoria exudes its own unique slice of Pacific Northwest allure in the far northwest corner of Oregon.
+Much of the city sits at the mouth of the Columbia River where it meets the Pacific Ocean, including its notoriously dangerous Columbia River Bar.
+This unique landscape exudes its own slice of Pacific Northwest paradise in far northwest Oregon.

-The first place to visit in Astoria is the postcard perfect Astoria Riverfront, lined with local canneries and restaurants.
-A pedestrian boardwalk also runs the length of the riverfront for easy navigation.
-Between March and September, the Astoria Riverfront Trolley provides a low-fare and fun way to navigate this part of the city.
+The first place to visit in Astoria is the postcard-perfect Astoria Riverfront, lined with local canneries and restaurants.
+The Astoria Riverwalk spans the length of the downtown waterfront for easy navigation.
+And between March and September, the Astoria Riverfront Trolley provides a low-fare and fun way to get around this part of the city.

-Explore the area with our list of the top attractions and things to do in Astoria.
+Find out for yourself why Astoria is a popular weekend trip from Portland with our list of the best things to do in Astoria.

 Address: 1 Coxcomb Drive, Astoria, Oregon